gratten/blockstamp/README.md

-# Blockify: Convert Any Date To The Corresponding Bitcoin Block Height
+# blockstamp: Convert Any Date To The Corresponding Bitcoin Block Height

 ## Getting Started